eformsignen/eformsignen.github.io/help/chapter4.rst

 -  `Attachment <#attach2>`__\ **:** Attaches a file.

-**Data components**
+**Data fields**
 ------------------------

 -  `Document ID <#document2>`__\ **:** Enters the document ID in a document.

 -  `Document number <#document2>`__\ **:** Enters the document number in a document.

-Setting Properties for Each Component Type
+Setting Properties for Each Field Type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All components have common and unique properties.
+All fields have common and unique properties.
 When you click a
-component added, the detailed properties of that component will be displayed on the right and you can set the properties.
+field added, the detailed properties of that field will be displayed on the right and you can set the properties.
 Common properties include ID and
 Tooltip Text, and the meaning of each property is as follows:

--  **ID:** Unique ID that identifies each component.
-When assigning who can fill out a component, you can use the component ID to do so.
-You can also use the component ID to extract data in CSV format.
+-  **ID:** Unique ID that identifies each field.
+When assigning who can fill out a field, you can use the field ID to do so.
+You can also use the field ID to extract data in CSV format.

--  **Who can fill this out:** Sets which participants are allowed and/or required to fill in the component.
+-  **Who can fill this out:** Sets which participants are allowed and/or required to fill in the field.
 All the participants added for this document are shown, and you can check or uncheck the Allowed and Required check boxes for each one.
-When a documents is sent, components that are checked as Allowed are highlighted in yellow, and components that are check as Required are highlighted in red.
+When a documents is sent, fields that are checked as Allowed are highlighted in yellow, and fields that are check as Required are highlighted in red.

-   - **Allowed:** Allows the participant to fill in the component.
+   - **Allowed:** Allows the participant to fill in the field.
-   - **Required:** Requires the participant to fill in the component.
+   - **Required:** Requires the participant to fill in the field.

 -  **Placeholder:** Text displayed as a help message before entering information.

--  **Tooltip Text:** In Windows, the text in the Tooltip Text box of a component is displayed in the form of a
+-  **Tooltip Text:** In Windows, the text in the Tooltip Text box of afieldis displayed in the form of a
-   speech bubble when hovering the mouse over the component.
-In mobile, the text is displayed on the quick type bar when clicking on the component.
+   speech bubble when hovering the mouse over the field.
+In mobile, the text is displayed on the quick type bar when clicking on the field.

 .. note::

-   For the Document component which is for providing information, Tooltip Text is not provided.
+   For the Document field which is for providing information, Tooltip Text is not provided.

-The description of each component is as follows.
+The description of each field is as follows.

 .. _signature2:

 Signature
 --------------------

-This component is used for signing a signature on a document.
+This field is used for signing a signature on a document.

 Clicking the signature area displays the **Signature** pop-up which allows you to sign a signature by drawing, entering text, or using a previously registered signature.

 |image4|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/Signature-component-properties_web.png
-   :alt: Setting Signature Component Properties
+   :alt: Setting Signature Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the signature component.
-For example, the ID of the component can be ‘signerSignature’ for contract signers.
+Enters the ID of the signature field.
+For example, the ID of the field can be ‘signerSignature’ for contract signers.

 **② Available signature Type**